k----n/andoird-camera-emotionapi-mqtt/README.md

 ### Topic: `image`

-The payload of this message is the JPEG image taken by the camera.
+The payload of this message is the result from Emotion API.